 To enable research using human materials the team drives projects through the Health Research Authority (HRA) and NHS Research Ethics Committee (REC) approval pathway, liaises with NHS R&D departments on behalf of the research teams at the Institute, and acts as the sponsor’s contact for GRL sponsored studies, enabling GRL to fulfil its responsibilities as a sponsor of research studies.

-To enable research using animal materials, the team works with researchers to ensure that the proposed materials are acquired legally according to national and international laws and are ethically sourced.
+To enable research using animal materials, the team works with researchers to ensure that the proposed materials are acquired in accordance with relevant Access and Benefit Sharing regulations (including the Nagoya Protocol) and are ethically sourced.

 Other Genetic Resources